up42/docs/source/going-further/restricted-blocks-tutorial.rst

    (I.e., will the results be used internally or externally?)

 You **should** provide answers to these questions in the original request email.
-Failing to do so adds additional messaging between our support team and you.
+Failing to do so adds unnecessary messaging between our support team and you, thus delaying the access granting decision.

 .. tip::

    If you have no configured mail application in your system the above described automatic email message generation will fail.
-However, You can send an email **directly** to `support.block-access@up42.com
+However you can send an email **directly** to `support.block-access@up42.com
    <mailto:support.block-access@up42.com>`_ where you quote the
-   questions and provide the answers.
+   questions and provide the answers:

    + In what industry are you doing business?
    + Describe your potential use case for this block.